binarybottle/typing_preferences_to_comfort_scores/README.txt

 Is less sensitive to outliers than raw time differences

 ## Feature selection process
-Start with no selected features.
+Start with empty feature set
-For all remaining unselected features:
+For each remaining feature:
-  1. Calculate their combined scores
-  2. Calculate an adaptive threshold as: mean + 0.1*std of all feature scores, clipped to be between 25th and 75th percentiles
+  1. Try adding it to current feature set
+  2. Fit full model with candidate feature set
+  3. Evaluate feature's contribution in this context
-  3. Select the feature with highest combined score that exceeds this threshold
+  4. Select best feature that meets minimum criteria
-  4. If no features pass threshold, stop
-  5. Otherwise, add best feature to selected set, refit model with updated feature set, and repeat
+  5. Update model with new feature set
+  6. Repeat until no remaining features are helpful

 ## Feature selection output
   - feature_name: Name of the feature or interaction feature being evaluated